SynthstromAudible/DelugeFirmware/docs/community_features.md

 - If you open the menu with an `AUDIO CLIP` selected, then the menu will give two options: `Clip Mode` and `Clip Name`.
 - This change only applies to `SONG GRID VIEW` and NOT `SONG ROW VIEW`

+#### 3.29 UI Accessibility Defaults Menu
+- ([#2537]) Added `DEFAULTS (DEFA) > UI > ACCESSIBILITY (ACCE)` menu which contains accessibility changes to the Deluge UI to make the deluge more accessible to users with disabilities.
+These changes included:
+  - `Shortcuts (SHOR)` to make specific shortcut combinations more accessible for users with mobility restrictions.
+    - `HORIZONTAL ENCODER ◀︎▶︎` + `PLAY` is changed to `CROSS SCREEN` + `PLAY`
+  - `Menu Highlighting (HIGH)` changes how menu highlighting is rendered on `OLED` displays by drawing a vertical bar `|` on the left edge of the display beside the selected menu item instead of highlighting the area of the selected menu item by inverting the text.

-### 3.29 Added ability to Start / Restart Playback from Specific Clip Pad in Arranger View
+### 3.30 Added ability to Start / Restart Playback from Specific Clip Pad in Arranger View
 - ([#2615]) Added ability to start / restart arrangement playback from the clip pad you're holding in arranger view.
   - Note: you need to select a pad of any clip in arranger in order for this to work (it cannot be an empty pad)